vsing148/AI-powered-Web-Scraper-RAG-Agent/README.md

 Use a RAG agent specialized on the CSV to answer natural language questions grounded in the scraped research.

+<h2>Setup</h2>
+Have ollama installed and set up, choosing your model of choice.

+Add a .env file with your gemini API key

+Create your virtual environment in python and then pip install requests, dotenv, langchain, langchain-ollama, langchain-community, pandas, and langchain-chroma.

 <h2>🚀 Features</h2>

 Automated Scraping → Collects academic articles and metadata from the web.